BUYING A VILLA IN BALI GUIDE – Everything you need to know

 Measurements of land size and land price in Bali

 The measurements used in Bali for land are called ‘Are’.
 One Are is equal to 100m2.
-The price for land are completely dependent on location and land size.
+The land price is completely dependent on location and land size.
 The closer to the ‘hot’ areas, the higher the price will be.
 So, if you want to pay less for more land, then you should look outside of the popular tourism zones.
 The type of land zoning also influences the price of land a lot.

-Land leases start from around 4.000.000 IDR per year per Are (equivalent of $265) up to even 35.000.000 IDR per year per Are ($2300).
-These types of land are within reasonable distance to tourism.
-And residential infrastructure such as grocery store, restaurants, beaches and beach clubs and other popular tourism areas.
+Land leases start from around 4.000.000 IDR per year per are (equivalent of $265) up to even 35.000.000 IDR per year per are ($2300).
+These types of land are within reasonable distance of tourism.
+And residential infrastructure such as grocery stores, restaurants, beaches and beach clubs, and other popular tourist areas.
 But if you want to lease very cheap land in Bali you should go up North (way past Ubud).
-There you can find prices for 500.000 IDR per year per Are ($30).
-However, these plots of land are far away from tourism zones and daily infrastructure such as modern grocery stores, restaurants etc.
+There you can find prices for 500.000 IDR per year per are ($30).
+However, these plots of land are far away from tourism zones and daily infrastructure such as modern grocery stores, restaurants, etc.

 How to pay for a villa in Bali

 A foreign property investor in Bali can’t take a loan.
 This means you will have to have the funds available.
-Some real estate agents or villa owners in Bali start to accept payment in crypto currency.
-But other than that you have to pay the complete amount for purchasing your Bali villa upfront.
-However with newly constructed villa’s there is a payment plan depending on the stage of construction.
+You have to pay the complete amount for purchasing your Bali villa upfront.
+However, with newly constructed villas there is a payment plan depending on the stage of construction.
 The percentages depend on the contractor.

 How much money do I need to buy or build a villa in Bali?

-However keep in mind that building costs fluctuate.
-For example in the last 2 years the costs for building materials such as wood and steel have increased roughly with 20%!
-Labour costs are relatively stable.
-The general turn around time to build a 2 bedroom villa in Bali is anywhere between 9 and 12 months depending on the type of construction and building size.
-This turn around time includes finishing, furniture etc.
+However, keep in mind that building costs fluctuate.
+For example, in the last 2 years, the costs of building materials such as wood and steel have increased by roughly 20%!
+Labor costs are relatively stable.
+The general turnaround time to build a 2 bedroom villa in Bali is anywhere between 9 and 12 months depending on the type of construction and building size.
+This turnaround time includes finishing, furniture etc.

-Leasehold and Freehold villa’s are hard to compare in terms of pricing.
-The amount of years left on the land lease, condition of the property and many other factors will influence the price.
-Also, if you are planning to build or buy a wooden Joglo / bungalow without swimming pool or a luxury villa with swimming pool will make a lot of difference.
+Leasehold and Freehold villas are hard to compare in terms of pricing.
+The number of years left on the land lease, condition of the property and many other factors will influence the price.
+Also, if you are planning to build or buy a wooden Joglo / bungalow without a swimming pool or a luxury villa with a swimming pool will make a lot of difference.
 You can make your Bali dream home as cheap or expensive as you want.

-Besides being an incredible tropical island with a high standard of living, the increasing influx of tourists, expats and Digital Nomads create great opportunities for real estate investors.
-The prices of land and rental prices has gone up significantly in the last years.
+Besides being an incredible tropical island with a high standard of living, the increasing influx of tourists, expats, and Digital Nomads creates great opportunities for real estate investors.
+The prices of land and rental prices have gone up significantly in the last few years.
 And with rumors of the Digital Nomad VISA, the future looks bright for real estate investors in Bali.
-The more expats that will stay long term in Bali, the more demand there is for quality villa’s.
-So buying a villa in Bali is definitely an interesting investment.
+The more expats that will stay long-term in Bali, the more demand there is for quality villas.
+So buying a villa in Bali is an interesting investment.

 * Disclaimer: This blog post is written with lots of passion and research about the Bali real estate market.
 However, prices and rules can change.
 We will do our best to update this blog post regularly.
-But as with everything in life: Do Your Own Research.
-This is not financial nor real estate investment advice.
+But as with everything in life: Do Your own Research.
+This is not financial or real estate investment advice.

 Could you also please share the name of your real estate agent?